-Why should the School of Business & Technology (SB&T) consider embedding ethics into its curriculum?
+Why should the Stender School of Business & Technology consider embedding ethics into its curriculum?

 One of the most effective ways to stay true to the SB&T Mission Statement

-We develop leaders who embody the values of the School of Business & Technology and consistently demonstrate the highest levels of ethical decision-making, social responsibility, global awareness, and
+We develop leaders who embody the values of the Stender School of Business and Technology and consistently demonstrate the highest levels of ethical decision-making, social responsibility, global awareness, and

 is to engage students in critical thinking exercises that reflect what they will face in their future careers.

-This process started with a plan developed by Kathy Modin for the School of Business & Technology entitled, Embedding Ethics in College Curriculum
+This process started with a plan developed by Kathy Modin for the Stender School of Business and Technology entitled, Embedding Ethics in College Curriculum

 Provides practical frameworks to understand and analyze differences in ethical and leadership issues as they arise in domestic and global business settings.
 The tools and their application by organizations and individuals to effectively make decisions, solve problems, management change and adjust strategy are covered.
 Topics include cultural comparisons of ethics, social responsibility and leadership, the crucial and distinctive functions of management versus leadership in ethics in an international setting, and the role of leadership in balancing firm profitability with social and individual responsibility in the context of different cultures.